Jeremy Pena Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

+- White Sox pitchers combined to surrender 166 home runs (one per game), the ninth-fewest in the big leagues.

-- Giolito will start for the White Sox, his first this season.
+- Clevinger makes his first start of the season for the White Sox.

-- In his last appearance on Wednesday, Oct.
-5, the 28-year-old righty, started and went seven innings against the Minnesota Twins.
+- The 32-year-old righty last appeared Saturday, Oct.
+22 against the Philadelphia Phillies, when he started and went zero innings.

 © 2023 Data Skrive.
 All rights reserved.